Alyse Perez-20th April 1355

 Alyse rolled her eyes.
 ‘What does Gaston know of my ambitions?’

 ‘You are prepared to join him in his bedroom, to sing before him naked… Any woman who is prepared to become a mistress from a position of weakness has ambitions.
-It would be different if you were a lady of substance receiving a score of suitors and being able to choose between them… perhaps that is your ambition.’
+It would be different if you were a lady of substance receiving the attention of suitors and being able to choose between them… perhaps that is your ultimate ambition.’

 Alyse felt a surge of resentment rising within her, but dismissed it as irrational.